SafeyahShemali/LLM-Thematic-Fit-24/README.md

 Daniel Bauer,
 Yuval Marton

 > In this work, we assess whether pre-trained autoregressive LLMs possess consistent, expressible knowledge about thematic fit.
-We evaluate both closed and open state-of-the-art LLMs on several psycholinguistic datasets, along three axes:**(1) Reasoning Form: ** multi-step logical reasoning (chain-of-thought prompting) vs. simple prompting. **(2) Input Form:**  providing context (generated sentences) vs. raw tuples $\langle$predicate, argument,  role$\rangle$. **(3) Output Form: ** categorical score vs. numeric score.
+We evaluate both closed and open state-of-the-art LLMs on several psycholinguistic datasets, along three axes: (1) Reasoning Form: multi-step logical reasoning (chain-of-thought prompting) vs. simple prompting.
+(2) Input Form: providing context (generated sentences) vs. raw tuples <predicate, argument,  role>.
+(3) Output Form: categorical score vs. numeric score.

-> Fill out the sections below with the information for your paper. **
+## License

+> All source code is made available under a BSD 3-clause license.
+You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.

+[Check] See `LICENSE.md` for the full license text.

+> The authors reserve the rights to the article content, which is currently submitted for publication in the COLING 2025.

 This paper has been submitted for publication in COLING 2025.